 We thank you for your cooperation in this matter.
 We know you understand that for the safety and well-being of your child, it is essential that children are picked up on time by the appropriate people.

-If you are having a problem picking up your child on time, please speak with your child's Teacher/Primary Caregiver.
+If you are having a problem picking up your child on time, please speak with your child's teacher.